staabm/staabm.github.io/_posts/2022-08-12-phpstan-non-falsy-string.md

 [Discussing the new addition on Twitter](https://twitter.com/seldaek/status/1552583227893743616) lead some interessting results.
 The double negative name `non-falsy-string` is pretty hard to reason about, so we came to the [conclusion to add a `truthy-string` alias](https://github.com/phpstan/phpstan-src/pull/1594).
 [Psalm maintainers also agreed](https://twitter.com/orklah/status/1552706224541638660) to add the alias, but I am not sure this happened already.

+## Summary

+Adding a new type is a rare task and it required collaboration of a few different people.

+Especially getting `isSuperType()` and `isSubType()` implementations correct is quite a challenge.
+Having end-user code examples with actual vs. expected types and error messages helps to work through all the details.

+Thanks to everyone involved.